Bet on every NFL Week 18 game at the best betting sites, top betting apps

-How, where to bet on NFL Week 18: Best betting apps, promos, sites for Buccaneers-Panthers, 49ers-Seahawks
+How, where to bet on NFL Week 18: Best betting apps, promos, sites for Panthers-Buccaneers, 49ers-Seahawks

 Here's how to bet on the Week 18 NFL schedule, including Broncos vs. Chargers and Steelers vs. Ravens

 The 2025-26 NFL regular season concludes with the Week 18 NFL schedule, which begins with a pair of games on Saturday.
 Tampa Bay hosts Carolina at 4:30 p.m.
 ET, while San Francisco and Seattle meet in an NFC West battle at 8 p.m.
 ET.
-The Buccaneers are three-point favorites against the Panthers, and the Seahawks are one-point road favorites against the 49ers.
-Sunday's slate features 14 games, including Broncos (-7.5) vs. Chargers and Steelers (+3.5) vs. Ravens.
+The Buccaneers are 3-point favorites against the Panthers, and the Seahawks are 1.5-point road favorites against the 49ers.
+Sunday's slate features 14 games, including Broncos (-12.5) vs. Chargers and Steelers (+3.5) vs. Ravens.
 The AFC North title will be decided between Pittsburgh and Baltimore, as the Steelers try to sweep the season series.

 Bettors looking for sportsbook promos, betting sites, and where to bet on the NFL for Week 18 can read more below, along with picks for some of the biggest games.